Rasheed19/e2e-mlops/README.md

 1. If not already created, create AWS account.
 After that, create a user account for the project and give it an administrative access.
 Download the user's access token keys and save it somewhere, this will be used to configure aws CLI.
 1. Download and configure [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) with the user's access token keys above.
 1. Create a sagemaker execution role to give full access to sagemaker to use AWS resources
-1. This project also uses the the functionalities of Sagemaker Studio to view pipeline runs, metric comparison in the model registry, and endpoint configureations.
+1. This project also uses the functionalities of Sagemaker Studio to view pipeline runs, metric comparison in the model registry, and endpoint configurations.
 Thus, you need to enable Sagemaker Studio by creating a sagemaker domain.
 You can find 'Domains' under 'Admin configurations' in the Amazon Sagemaker menu.
 1. Create a  new S3 bucket, this will be the location of all inputs and outputs of any pipeline runs.
 Note that the name must start with "sagemaker" (e.g. sagemaker-my-project-name).

 Now we are done with the basic AWS infrastructure configurations.